Medical Policy: 02.04.46

+Inherited thrombophilia is a genetic tendency to venous thromboembolism (VTE).
+Common causes include Factor V Leiden (the most common condition), the prothrombin gene mutation, and deficiencies in protein S, protein C, and antithrombin.
 Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden, the prothrombin G20210A mutation, and MTHFR.

 Inherited thrombophilias are a group of clinical conditions characterized by genetic variant defects associated with a predisposition to thrombosis.
 However, not all patients with a genetic predisposition to thrombosis will develop VTE.
 The presence of inherited thrombophilia will presumably interact with other VTE risk factors to determine a patient’s VTE risk.

 A number of conditions fall under the classification of inherited thrombophilias.
 Inherited thrombophilias include the following conditions, which are defined by defects in the coagulation cascade:

 The MTHFR gene provides instructions for making an enzyme called methylenetetrahydrofolate reductase which is important for a chemical reaction involving forms of the B-vitamin folate (i.e., folic acid, vitamin B9).
 Polymorphisms in the gene have been associated with an increased risk of homocystinuria and neural tube defects, and studied as a possible risk factor for a number of other conditions such as heart disease, stroke, preeclampsia, glaucoma, cleft palate, and certain psychiatric conditions.